TheSpaghettiDetective/obico-server/website/docs/user-guides/klipper-setup.md

   **If you are on Obico for Klipper version older than 1.6.0, switch to [Legacy Manual Setup Guide](/docs/user-guides/klipper-setup-manual-link) to link your printer using a six-digit code.**
 :::

-1. Click "Switch to manual linking" button on the printer scanning page.
+1. Click "Switch to Manual Linking" button on the printer scanning page.

 <div style={{display: "flex", justifyContent: "center"}}><img src="/img/user-guides/setupguide/switch-to-manual-linking.png" /></div>

 2. Go back to the terminal window you had open in Step 2.
 Copy the one-time passcode shown on the terminal screen

 <div style={{display: "flex", justifyContent: "center"}}><img src="/img/user-guides/setupguide/obico-klipper-one-time-passcode.png" /></div>

 3. Paste the one-time passcode into manual linking page of the Obico web app.
 You're printer will be securely linked to your Obico account.

 <div style={{display: "flex", justifyContent: "center"}}><img src="/img/user-guides/setupguide/manual-setup-one-time-passcode.gif" /></div>